 EQUIPPED TO DO THE WORK GOD HAS CHOSEN ME TO DO!!

-Say it out loud, my sister!
-Let God’s word resound in your ears, in your heart, in your mind and in your spirit!
-Keep saying it until you believe it!!
+Say it again, sis!
+Even louder!
+Let God’s Word resound in your ear, heart, mind and spirit!
+Keep saying it until you, without a doubt, believe it!!

 - The Lion King, Dir.
 Roger Allers and Rob Minkoff, Buena Vista Pictures, 1994.